PaponAhasan/Data-Structures-and-Algorithms/Data_Structure/Stack/Stacks.md

 # Stacks
 ```
-Stacks are dynamic data structures.
+Stacks are linear/dynamic data structures.
 Which follows the Last In First Out (LIFO).
 The last item to be inserted into a stack is the
 first one to be deleted from it.

 Features of stacks :